hjdhjd/homebridge-ratgdo/docs/FeatureOptions.md

 </DIV>
 </SPAN>

 `homebridge-ratgdo` is a [Homebridge](https://homebridge.io) plugin that makes Chamberlain, Liftmaster, and other garage door openers that utilize the Ratgdo hardware control board available to [Apple's](https://www.apple.com) [HomeKit](https://www.apple.com/ios/home) smart home platform.
-You can determine if your garage door opener by checking the [Ratgdo website](https://paulwieland.github.io/ratgdo/).
+You can determine if your garage door opener is compatible by checking the [Ratgdo website](https://paulwieland.github.io/ratgdo/).

 ### Feature Options